 Portugal socialist leader named PM after weeks of turmoil

-Antonio Costa, the leader of Portugal's Socialist Party, was named prime minister Tuesday and tasked by the president with forming a government Tuesday after weeks of political instability caused by an inconclusive election last month.
+Antonio Costa, the leader of Portugal's Socialist Party, was named prime minister and tasked with forming a government Tuesday after weeks of political instability caused by an inconclusive election last month.

 “The president of the republic (Anibal Cavaco Silva) decided after hearing from the parties represented in parliament to name Antonio Costa to the post of prime minister,” his office said in a statement.

 Keeping on the government of outgoing conservative prime minister Pedro Passos Coelho “would not have served the national interest,” the statement said.

 Although Passos Coelho’s centre-right coalition won the the October 4 election, it lost the absolute majority it had enjoyed since 2011 and his government fell in a parliamentary vote on November 11.